Myhael76/my-rants/Enterprise Architecture/Agility.md

 There is a lot of content out there on what agility means or how different contexts interprets the term.
 The "agility" term is definitely not new in software engineering or organizational management, however it is also abused in some situations and greatly underestimated in other.

-My opinion is that applying on of agility methods sunch as SCRUM is sometimes mandatory, yet not done, with clearly recognizable consequences.
+My opinion is that applying on of agility methods such as SCRUM is sometimes mandatory, yet not done, with clearly recognizable consequences.

 ## My Definition